-- 2.41.
-This Sub-Area contains our largest settlement of Abingdon-on-Thames, which has the greatest range of services and facilities, a good employment base, excellent public transport links to Oxford and beyond, and it has the highest need for affordable housing within the district.
-The wider Sub-Area contains the local service centre at Botley, as well as a number of larger villages including Cumnor, Drayton, East Hanney, Kennington, Kingston Bagpuize with Southmoor, Marcham, Radley, Steventon and Wootton. - 2.42.
-The Planning Inspector presiding over the Examination into the Part 1 plan concluded that the need for and the proposed housing requirement for this Sub-Area (5,438 as set out in Core Policy 8 within the Part 1 plan) was soundly based.
-This is not least because a substantial part of the housing need for Vale arises from this Sub-Area.

-- 2.43.
-By adding the agreed quantum of unmet housing need for Oxford to this Sub-Area, the revised housing requirement increases from 5,438 dwellings (Part 1 Plan: Core Policy 8) to 7,512 dwellings (Part 2 Plan: Core Policy 8a)26.
+- 2.41 2.42 This Sub-Area contains our largest settlement of Abingdon-on-Thames, which has the greatest range of services and facilities, a good employment base, excellent public transport links to Oxford and beyond, and it has the highest need for affordable housing within the district.
+The wider Sub-Area contains the local service centre at Botley, as well as a number of larger villages including Cumnor, Drayton, East Hanney, Kennington, Kingston Bagpuize with Southmoor, Marcham, Radley, Steventon and Wootton. - 2.42 2.43 The Planning Inspector presiding over the Examination into the Part 1 plan concluded that the need for and the proposed housing requirement for this Sub-Area (5,438 as set out in Core Policy 8 within the Part 1 plan) was soundly based.
+This is not least because a substantial part of the housing need for Vale arises from this Sub-Area. - 2.43 2.44 By adding the agreed quantum of unmet housing need for Oxford to this Sub-Area, the revised housing requirement increases from 5,438 dwellings (Part 1 plan: Core Policy 8) to 7,512 7,638 dwellings (Part 2 plan: Core Policy 8a)26.

-- 2.44.
-The Part 2 plan allocates five additional sites within the Abingdonon-Thames and Oxford Fringe Sub-Area to ensure this revised housing requirement is fully met.
-Land is allocated in the Part 2 plan adjacent to the sustainable larger village of Kingston Bagpuize with Southmoor (within Fyfield and Tubney Parish), at the MOD base at Dalton Barracks (Shippon) and at the larger villages of East Hanney and Marcham (Core Policy 8a)27.

-- 2.45.
-Kingston Bagpuize with

-Southmoor is a sustainable larger

-village offering good access to a

-range of services and facilities and

-excellent public transport connectivity,

-especially to Swindon and Oxford.

-Development on Land East of

-Kingston Bagpuize with Southmoor

-(within Fyfield and Tubney Parish)

-provides an opportunity to re-route

-the A415 out of the existing village

-(effectively providing a bypass) and

-deliver a range of local infrastructure,

-including a new primary school.
+- 2.44 2.45 The Part 2 plan allocates five additional sites within the Abingdon-on-Thames and Oxford Fringe Sub-Area to ensure this revised housing requirement is fully met.
+Land is allocated in the Part 2 plan adjacent to the sustainable larger village of Kingston Bagpuize with Southmoor (within Fyfield and Tubney Parish), at the MOD base at Dalton Barracks (Shippon) and at the larger villages of East Hanney and Marcham (Core Policy 8a)27. - 2.45 2.46 Kingston Bagpuize with Southmoor is a sustainable larger village offering good access to a range of services and facilities and excellent public transport connectivity, especially to Swindon and Oxford.
+Development on Land East of Kingston Bagpuize with Southmoor (within Fyfield and Tubney Parish) provides an opportunity to re-route the A415 out of the existing village (effectively providing a bypass) and deliver a range of local infrastructure, including a new primary school.
+THE OCCUPATION OF DWELLINGS ON THIS SITE WILL NOT BEGIN PRIOR TO THE COMPLETION OF THE UPGRADE AT FRILFORD JUNCTION UNLESS AN ALTERNATIVE PHASING PLAN IS AGREED WITH THE COUNTY COUNCIL.

-- 2.46.
-Locating development where there is already access to frequent and premium bus routes helps to maximise the viability and longevity of the services, deliver improvements (increased frequency at evenings and weekends) and help to minimise the need for car travel.

-- 2.47.
-The larger villages of East Hanney and Marcham offer a good range of services and facilities and are relatively unconstrained, and are